-- Prepared for continuing operations post-Brexit In order to ensure the AIL Group would be able to provide continuity of service to its current policyholders in EEA countries after the end of the Brexit transition period on 31 December 2020, the AIL Group has been moving most of its new business and renewals in these countries to AmTrust International Underwriters Designated Activity Company (AIU), the AmTrust Group's Irish based insurer, and AmTrust Assicurazioni (AA), the AmTrust Group's Italian based insurer.
-In 2020 the AIL Group executed on three business transfers impacting European policyholders: AEL transferred its Italian Medical Malpractice business to AA and its other EEA business to AIU on 31 July 2020, and AMIL transferred its remaining European Mortgage and Credit busines to AIU on 31 October 2020.
-These transfers were conducted through a court-sanctioned legal transfer of the respective policies to AA and AIU governed by Part VII of the Financial Services and Markets Act 2000 with supplementary guidance set out in SUP 18 of the FSA handbook (Part VII Transfers). - Outbreak of Coronavirus ('COVID-19') As the effects of the coronavirus pandemic have been felt on a global scale, the AIL Group, as with many of its policyholders, distribution partners and vendors, took steps to alter or reduce normal business activity to help control the spread of the outbreak.
-Some of the steps which the AIL Group took involved: - o The implementation of business continuity plans which included the temporary closure of the AlL Group's offices and strong encouragement of employees to work from home; - o Increased communication and coordination with the AIL Group's stakeholders and shared service partners; and - o Increased monitoring of debtor collection periods to ensure the AIL Group maintains adequate cash to honour its commitment to policyholders, employees and vendors.
+- De-authorization and dissolution of AMIL As part of the AFSI Group's Brexit plan, AMIL was de-authorized as an insurance company by the PRA and FCA effective 16 July 2021.
+At this time, AMIL was no longer writing new business and had transferred all of its UK insurance liabilities to AEL on 1 July 2019 and all other liabilities to Amtrust International Underwriters (AIU), which is part of the AFSI Group, on 31 October 2020.
+AMIL has subsequently been dissolved effective 1 March 2022. - Coronavirus ('COVID-19') As the effects of the coronavirus pandemic have been felt on a global scale, the AIL Group, as with many of its policyholders, distribution partners and vendors, took steps to alter or reduce normal business activity to help control the spread of the outbreak.
+Some of the steps which the AIL Group took involved: - o The implementation of business continuity plans which included the temporary closure of the AIL Group's offices and strong encouragement of employees to work from home;

+- o Increased communication and coordination with the AIL Group's stakeholders and shared service partners; and - o Increased monitoring of debtor collection periods to ensure the AIL Group maintains adequate cash to honour its commitment to policyholders, employees and vendors.

-Given that the AIL Group's insurance portfolio is diversified across six core lines of business, and that these lines do not demonstrate a high level of correlation in performance, the Directors believe that this helped balance the impact of this event from both a top line (gross written premium) and bottom line (technical result) perspective.
+Given that the AIL Group's insurance portfolio is diversified across five core lines of business, and that these lines do not demonstrate a high level of correlation in performance, the Directors believe that this helped balance the impact of this event from both a top line (gross written premium) and bottom line (technical result) perspective.
 Management conducted a review of the AIL Group's insurance portfolio risks within the respective insurance carriers with a deep dive analysis of exposed subsegments, and did not identify any segments of the portfolio that represented a substantial challenge to its business model sustainability.